 The risk that the College would be unable to operate is very low because of its financial performance.
-The College typically has a significant surplus each year and it has significant financial reserves that would allow the College to continue as usual for 22 months without income.
+The College typically makes a surplus each year and it has significant financial reserves that would allow the College to continue as usual for at least 12 weeks without income.

-Where the College is required to teach out a programme, a Teach Out Plan will be created in consultation with all stakeholders including relevant partners, awarding organisations, staff and students.
-The Teach Out Plan will prioritise the protection of students so that they may complete their programme of studies, progress into further studies or gainful employment, or transfer to alternative provider if they wish.
+Where the College is required to teach out a programme, a 'Teach Out Plan' will be created in consultation with all stakeholders including relevant partners, awarding organisations, staff and students.
+The 'Teach Out Plan' will prioritise the protection of students so that they may complete their programme of studies, progress into further studies or gainful employment, or transfer to alternative provider if they wish.